-A very unique and without a doubt one of the best hikes in Europe to go off-the-beaten-path is to go ice hiking.
-What better place in the world than Iceland, right?
+Last but not least this amazing list of top hikes in Europe is located in Iceland.
+Did you know that you can hike a glacier?
 Going on a Skaftafell glacier hike in Iceland will allow you to see some of Iceland’s most beautiful glaciers, providing you with the experience of scaling up and down naturally formed ice walls.

 I booked it a few weeks in advance and decided to do the combo – glacier hiking + ice climbing.
 I reserved a half-day for the activity, starting at 12PM and it lasts approximately 4- 5 hours.
 Most ice climbing tours are conducted on Sólheimajökull and Svínafellsjökull.
 It will depend on weather conditions, and occasionally the glaciers may be temporarily closed.